-The powdery mildew of wheat is commonly found in those region, where there is enough of moisture during showing time.
-This disease has not or little importance in the plains of India.
+The powdery mildew of wheat is commonly found in regions with enough moisture during showing time.
+This disease has no or little importance in the plains of India.
 This disease is commonly found in the lower hilly tracts of northern India.

-The pathogen is an obligate parasite and usually found on leaves, young shoots, inflorescences and other young tissues of the host plant.
-The fungus may appear in an isolated white path, in the beginning, which may coalesce with other patches and form big ones on the leaves.
+The pathogen is an obligate parasite usually found on leaves, young shoots, inflorescences, and other young host plant tissues.
+The fungus may appear in an isolated white path in the beginning, which may merge with other patches and form big ones on the leaves.
 Sometimes whole of the leaf is found to be affected.
-The mycelium on the host is entirely superficial, forming a flocculent matted growth, at first white when the conidia being formed, there after changing into a grey or redish-brown colour when cleistothecia are developed.
-In severe cases the leaves become crinkled, twisted or variously deformed.
-The top of the shoot droops down and withers and ear developed is checked to some extent.
-Later on, usually at earing time, small, dot like, spherical cleistothecia are formed in the superficial mycelial weft.From much discolouration and coverage of the host epidermis by the fungus, photosynthesis is less and there is much chlorosis, which makes the plant week.
-The development of the infected ears is arrested and the ears wither.
-If the disease incidence takes place at the milk stage, the grains are dried and shrivelled.
+The mycelium on the host is entirely superficial, forming a matted flocculent growth, at first white when the conidia are formed, then changing into a grey or reddish-brown color when cleistothecia are developed.

-The recurrence of the disease takes place through the cleisothecia ( the perennating body).
-The cleisothecia perennate on the straw and plant debris after harvest and provide the necessary inoculum for the next season.
-The primary infection is brought by ascospores and the secondary infection is form the air borne conidia.
+The disease’s recurrence occurs through the cleistothecia ( the perennating body).
+The cleistothecia perennate on the straw and plant debris after harvest and provide the necessary inoculum for the next season.
+Ascospores bring the primary infection, and the secondary infection is from the airborne conidia.

-1. Resistant varieties: The best method of control is to sow the resistant varieties.
-In foregin countries like USA and Canada much work has been done to evolve the resistant varieties.
+- Resistant varieties: The best control method is to sow the resistant varieties.
+Much work has been done in the USA and Canada to evolve the resistant varieties.

-2. Chemical control: Sulpher dusting has been proved to be fruitful in the control of this disease.
-But the cost of treatment is prohibitive and the control is not practical.
+- Chemical control: Sulpher dusting is effective in managing this disease.
+But the cost of treatment is prohibitive, and the control is not practical.